 Have you locked the keys inside the trunk of your Mercedes-Benz?
-Maybe your key fob isn’t working or car battery is dead and you are trying to unlock the trunk of your Mercedes-Benz.
+Maybe your key fob isn’t working, or your car battery is dead, and you are trying to unlock the trunk of your Mercedes-Benz.
 If your car battery is dead or the key fob remote has stopped working, you won’t be able to unlock your Mercedes-Benz or open the trunk.

 In this article:

-- How to open Mercedes-Benz trunk when the battery is dead
+- How to open the Mercedes-Benz trunk when the battery is dead

-- How to unlock trunk when the key is not working
+- How to unlock the trunk when the key is not working

 - Keys locked in the trunk How to open Mercedes trunk.